-I was 15, we students living in town were follower of Mao’s thoughts and we were sent to the countryside to “teach” conservative peasants modernity.
-I had to work the land, I even had to grow pigs, to little purpose, I also worked in a mine.
+I was 15 and, as all students living in town, I was a follower of Mao’s thoughts and we were sent to the countryside to “teach” modernity to conservative peasants.
+I had to work the land, I even had to grow pigs ……to little purpose, I also worked in a mine.

 How did you meet Tommasi Ferroni?

-At that time I was correspondent for an art magazine of the Academy in Bejging (Art in the world).
-When I went to the Biennale in Venice where I saw an exhibition of Tommasi Ferroni I thought that he was very interesting and I wanted to interview him.
-Then something really unexpected happened during an embassy reception in Beijing I had been introduced to a painter and I was telling him about my plan and he stared at me and said “It’s me!”
+At that time I was a correspondent for the art magazine of Beijing Art Academy Art in the world.
+When I went to the Biennale in Venice where I visited an exhibition of Tommasi Ferroni.
+I thought he was very interesting and wanted to interview him.
+Then something really unexpected happened: during an embassy reception in Beijing I had been introduced to a painter and when I was telling him about my plan he stared at me saying “It’s me!”

-The day after the authorities wanted to take him to the zoo, in despair he called me hoping I could save him.
-We rented some bikes and visited the old Beijing.
-Also Berliguer’s children came with us cycling through old streets crowded with Chinese people.
+The day after the local authorities wanted to take him to the zoo, in despair he called me hoping I could save him.
+We rented some bikes and visited the old town.
+Also Berlinguer’s children came with us cycling along old streets crowded with Chinese people.

 It was Tommasi that really introduced me to the Italian painting .
 Some months later during a journey to Rome I went to see his studio and… I remained there for ten years.
 He gave me what I was looking for, I met other great Masters, Annigoni, Manzù, Sciltian.

 And what about younger painters?